Legal Studies Minor

 - All students are required to take the prerequisite course LGLS 1101, which is a lower division Fox School foundation.

-- Four additional courses are required:
+- Five courses are required:

 - Three of the four courses required for the minor must be taken at Temple University.
 Residency excludes LGLS 1101.